Set the Type in Step 2, Name, Address, Date, Amount, before pointing at a reference document. Type is the biggest accuracy lever in the flow.

 Add context for ambiguous placeholders

-Use the Additional Context field to provide specific instructions when a placeholder name isn’t self-explanatory.
+Use Additional Context (optional) to give specific instructions when a placeholder name isn’t self-explanatory.

 Review before applying